AntociM/budgy/README.md

 During the development process, a series of errors popped up.

-- The user's ability to add negative values in the Amount form field showed a defensive design.
+- The user's ability to add negative values in the Amount form field showed a lack of defensive design.
 I solved this bug by using `min` and `oninput` attributes for `input`.

 - Another error in the same form field was that the user could add only whole numbers.
 This was solved by setting the `step` input attribute's value to 0.01.
 Numeric values with two decimals are allowed.